tfiroze/Vision_based_ID_Reader/README.md

 We clean that data by the logic, 'Most occured data is the right data' and push that to firebase as a dictionary with Registration Number as Key and Name as value

 ## Packages and Dependencies
-pip install -r requirements.txt
+pip install -r requirements.txt on your virtual environment

 ## Procedure
+1. Install dependencies on your virtual environment.
-Change the path variable to your working directory.
+2. Change the path variable to your working directory.
-Once you show the front of your ID card to the camera for say 4-6 seconds, press 'q' to close the window
+3. Once you show the front of your ID card to the camera for say 4-6 seconds
+4. Press 'q' to close the window